sadab-halim/Interview-Questions/README.md

 - If, at any point, the RAM space is needed for something more urgent, data can be swapped out of RAM and into virtual memory.
 - The computer's memory manager is in charge of keeping track of the shifts between physical and virtual memory.
 - If that data is needed again, the computer's MMU will use a context switch to resume execution.
-- While copying virtual memory into physical memory, the OS divides memory with a fixed number of addresses into either pagefiles or swap files.
+- While copying virtual memory into physical memory, the OS divides memory with a fixed number of addresses into either page files or swap files.
 - Each page is stored on a disk, and when the page is needed, the OS copies it from the disk to main memory and translates the virtual addresses into real addresses.
 - However, the process of swapping virtual memory to physical is rather slow.
 This means using virtual memory generally causes a noticeable reduction in performance.
 - Because of swapping, computers with more RAM are considered to have better performance.